-To contextualise our work, we have written you a brief background of some of the dance styles we use:
+To contextualise our work, here is a brief background of some of the dance styles that have inspired us in creating:

 Nearly 1 million Africans from West and Central Africa were captured and brought to Cuba during the 16th through 19th centuries, and Afro-Cuban dances reflect the traditions and dances of four main groups of Africans that were enslaved.
 The majority of enslaved Africans in Cuba were Yoruba, and thus the Yoruba religion is so strong in Cuba still today, and as the religion includes drumming and dancing, these feature in Afro Cuban focloric dances.
 Orishas (spelled òrìṣà in Yoruba), are gods that reflect the manifestations of the Supreme God/the All Father Olodumare or Olofi.
 Like humans, Orisha may have a preferred color, foods and objects.
 They will also have their own characteristics, stories, dances and rhythms.

 Originally, the term rumba was used as a synonym for party in northern Cuba.
 Traditionally, the three main styles of rumba are Yambú, Columbia and Guaguanco, each of which has a characteristic dance, rhythm and singing.